-Smith County Receives Safety Achievement Award
+Smith County receives safety achievement award

-Smith County received the 2020 Safety Achievement Award from the Texas Association of Counties Risk Management Pool during Commissioners Court on Tuesday, June 22.
+Smith County received the 2020 Safety Achievement Award from the Texas Association of Counties Risk Management Pool during the Smith County Commissioners Court on Tuesday.

 To qualify for the award, the county must participate in Texas Association of Counties Risk Management Pool’s Workers’ Compensation Program, have a safety program or accident prevention plan and meet additional criteria.